upsidedownlabs/upsidedownlabs.github.io/kits/diy-neuroscience/basic/index.rst

 .. note:: Similarly you can use the band to record EEG signals from the visual cortex part of brain by placing the dry electrodes on O1 and O2 instead of Fp1 and Fp2.
 Everything else will remain the same.

+.. tip:: Visit the complete documentation on how to :ref:`assemble and use the BioAmp Bands <using-bioamp-bands>` or follow the youtube video given below.

    **Tutorial on how to use the band:**

    .. youtube:: O6qp7teT-sM
        :align: center
        :width: 100%

 Uploading the code
 -----------------------